aselims/sanad/README.md

 ## 🔄 Workflow

-1. **Home Page**: Users start at the landing page where they can learn about SANAD and navigate to different sections.
+1. **Home Page**: Users start at the landing page where they can learn about Saned and navigate to different sections.

 2. **Challenges & Partnerships**: Users can browse existing challenges and partnerships or create new ones.